ErpNetDocs/winclient/introduction/navigators/coloring/coloring-by-row.md

 ![Format Conditions](pictures/format-conditions.png)

 3. Click on <b>Add</b> to open a new window.
 Here, select the Fields option.
-In the small, middle section you will see all fields that you can use to set conditional coloring for:
+In the small middle section you will see all fields that you can use to set conditional coloring for:

 ![Condition expression editor](pictures/condition-expression-editor.png)

-As an example, we will set all payments, overdue with over 30 days, to light up in red.
-For that purpose, double click on the option <b>'Overdue Days'</b> (it will get added to the expression at the top of the window).
-Then manually type in '> 30' (the greater-than sign and the number 30, without the quotes) after [Overdue Days].
+As an example, we will set all payments more then 30 days overdue to light up in red.
+For that purpose, double click on the <b>'Overdue Days'</b> field (it will be added to the expression at the top of the window).
+Then manually type in '> 30' (the greater-than sign and the number 30 without the quotes) after [Overdue Days].

 Click on the <b>'OK'</b> button